-Japan is the most important consumer of dysprosium outside of China.
-Adamas Intelligence estimates that from 2013 through 2017 China produced 98% of the global supply of dysprosium and was responsible for approximately 90% of global dysprosium oxide (or oxide equivalent) consumption each year.
-Japan was responsible for 9% of global consumption and other nations (including the United States) for 1%.
-With 2017 dysprosium production estimated at 1,500 tonnes, Japanese consumption is estimated at 160 tonnes per annum.
+Japan is the most important consumer of dysprosium outside of China Japan was responsible for 9% of global consumption and other nations (including the United States) for 1%.

 Regional Assessment of Rare Earths Potential

 The first systematic exploration for rare earths over Lofdal was initiated by Namibia Rare Earths Pty in 2008.
 In 2011 the Area 4 heavy rare earth deposit was discovered and since that time exploration results have demonstrated the occurrence of rare earth mineralization on a district scale (Figure 2).